Multiple people shot at Michigan splash pad park, suspect dead: Police

 The suspect allegedly fired 28 rounds, according to the sheriff.

-Bouchard said nine people were shot, including two boys from the same family.
-An 8-year-old boy was struck in the head and was in critical condition, the sheriff said.
+The 8-year-old boy was struck in the head and was initially listed in critical condition, the sheriff said.
 A 4-year-old boy was struck in the thigh and was in stable condition, he said.
 Their mother, 39, was in critical condition with injuries to her abdomen and legs, the sheriff said.

+Since the incident, six of the victims were released from the hospital by Wednesday, officials said: a 4-year-old male, 42-year-old male, 31-year-old male, 37-year-old female, 39-year-old female, and a 78-year-old male.

+Three others -- an 8-year-old male, a 39-year-old female, and a 30-year-old female -- remain hospitalized as of Wednesday night.

 A sergeant monitoring a live 911 channel heard the first call come in at 5:11 p.m. on Saturday, officials said.
 Officers arrived at the scene within 2 minutes, but the suspect had already fled, Bouchard said.

-Note: Editor's note: This story has been updated.